mickymacirl/CI-P5-EGZ/TESTING.md

 ## Protected Pages

-Testing was performed to ensure coded restriction are functional.
+Testing was performed to ensure coded restriction are functional, in all the CRUD functionality including Product, Blog and Rewiews admin section.

 Description: